-To use the Session Control API functions in native C/C++:
+To use the Session Control API functions in native (unmanaged) C/C++:

 - Include NmTxApi.h in a file to which you want to add Session Control API calls.
 Add TxInterf.lib to the link library list. - 2 Insert calls to the Session Control API functions at appropriate points in your code.
-See "Session Control API Syntax for Unmanaged Projects" on page 371. - 3 Rebuild the solution or individual native C/C++ projects with Native C/C++ Instrumentation.
+See "Session Control API Syntax for Unmanaged Projects" on page 377. - 3 Rebuild the solution or individual native C/C++ projects with Native C/C++ Instrumentation.

-Unmanaged (Native) C++ Projects
+Unmanaged Visual C++ 6.0 Projects

-Before you can collect coverage data for your native C++ application, you must rebuild your project with instrumentation in Visual Studio.
+Before you can collect coverage data for your Visual C++ 6.0 application, you must rebuild your project with instrumentation in Visual C++ 6.0.